(Making the Architect look good in a magazine)

 This is usually what happens when new sciences and technologies appear.
 First they show up, then they grow up.

-When photography began to get its intellectual feet under itself, then the philosophy and intellectual energy could turn back and describe how to use the techniques in specific ways.
+When photography began to get its intellectual feet under itself, then the philosophy and mindful energy could turn back and describe how to use the techniques in specific ways.

 At first the mere act of executing the chemical recipe was like alchemy.
 Even a poor result was a miracle.
 Once the first stumbling steps were worked through then discussions about technique could show up and begin to inform the usage of the techniques.